betterscientificsoftware/bssw.io/CuratedContent/CommunityOrganizations2018.md

 # Exploring Community Organizations and their Role in Emerging Software Ecosystems

- The article explores how community organizations have evolved and their role in addressing technical and social challenges in software productivity, quality, and sustainability.
+ The paper *Community Organizations: Changing the Culture in Which Research Software Is Developed and Sustained* published in the *Special Issue of IEEE Computing in Science and Engineering (CiSE) on Accelerating Scientific Discovery with Reusable Software* in *2019* explores how community organizations have evolved and their role in addressing technical and social challenges in software productivity, quality, and sustainability.

 Resource information | Details